mycsphd/mycsphd.github.io/_drafts/preparing-to-apply.md

 At smaller schools (e.g., my alma mater) with smaller classes, it is easier to develop the necessary relationships with faculty, since it is hard to "hide" in a small class.
 However, at larger schools with larger class sizes, this will take a concerted effort.

+## Courses Grades GREs and Other things

+Research experience and letters are the most important things in your application, but your coursework grades and GRE scores play a role as well.

+### Course Work

+Professors (some more than others) pay attention to overall grades and what classes you took, so it's important to pursue a rigorous course of study and to do well in your classes.

 ## The Long Game

 If you know from early in college (say sophomor year) that you want to get a Ph.D., you will have plenty of time to prepare.
 Below, is a do-everything-possible-to-maximize-my-chances time line for preparing for a Ph.D.